Topazoo/Motion-Tracking/README.md

 	device.read_all(label=1)
 ```
 Reads concurrent mouse movement from all USB_Mouse objects that
-are connected to a physical device.
-This method may be invoked
+are connected to a physical device until a keyboard interrupt (CTRL+C)
-through any USB_Mouse object (even if it is not connected to a
+is detected.
+This method may be invoked through any USB_Mouse object
-physical device).
+(even if it is not connected to a physical device).
 Returns 0 for a successful read and -1 for failure.

 Parameters: